davidakachaos/myautisticself/_posts/2019-08-20-guide-asperger-syndrome-review.md

 css: ".post-container { margin-left: 160px; } #aside-toc { top: 40px; height: auto
   !important } #markdown-toc{ list-style: none; padding-left: 10px; }"
 date: 2019-08-20 12:40 +0200
 description: Review of The Complete Guide To Asperger's Syndrome by Tony Attwood.
 My judgements and comments.
+image: /assets/img/hulpgidsasperger.jpg
 ---
 ![Hulpgids Asperger-syndroom]({{site.baseurl}}/assets/img/hulpgidsasperger.jpg){: class="ui image rounded"}
 During my vacation I read the book "The Complete Guide To Asperger's Syndrome" by Tony Attwood.
 And today I want to write a piece about this.
 Put first; this book was written when the DSM-IV was still current and the DSM-5 has since appeared.
 Tony Attwood has written a supplement for this [that can be downloaded from the publisher](https://www.nieuwezijds.nl/boek/hulpgids-asperger-syndroom/special29/).
 I have also read this supplement and will include it in my review of this book.